A Homeowner’s Guide to Masonry Maintenance in Hawaii’s Climate

 Rock Walls and Retaining Walls

-Rock walls are part of the islands’ architectural identity, yet they are highly vulnerable to pressure changes in the soil.
+According to our rock wall builders, rock walls are part of the islands’ architectural identity, yet they are highly vulnerable to pressure changes in the soil.
 Rainwater often gathers behind these walls, especially in yards with heavy irrigation.
 If the wall lacks proper drainage, the added weight from trapped water slowly pushes stones outward.
 Homeowners may notice small gaps, a bowing shape, or sections that no longer sit evenly.
 These issues rarely resolve on their own.
 Early repair prevents the entire structure from failing.
-Learn the signs your rock walls need repairs or reinforcement so you can address problems before they escalate.

 Concrete Slabs, Lanais, and Driveways